PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-10 00:46:25
+Last updated: 2024-04-10 00:46:58
-Random Quote: My real father died in King's Landing.
-I made a choice, and I chose wrong.  -  Theon Greyjoy
+Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton